williamguilhermesouza/OrderGenerator/README.md

 ## Tests

 All the tests are located near the code they're testing, they're identified by the .spec.ts extension.
+To run use:

+> ng test